ParsonosAI/legal/terms-of-service/+page.md

 **10.2 Dispute Resolution**

-(a) Governing Law.
-These Terms and any dispute or claim arising out of or relating to them are governed by the laws of the State of Delaware, USA, and by the Federal Arbitration Act for matters of arbitration, without regard to conflict-of-law principles.
+(a) **Governing Law and FAA.** These Terms and any dispute or claim arising out of or relating to them are governed by the laws of the State of Delaware, USA.
+The Federal Arbitration Act (9 U.S.C. §§ 1–16) governs the interpretation and enforcement of this Section 10.2.

-(b) Informal Resolution.
-Before starting formal proceedings, each party agrees to try in good faith to resolve any dispute by written notice to the other and a 30-day discussion period.
-Send notices to legal@parsonos.com or 131 Continental Dr, Suite 305, Newark, Delaware 19713.
+(b) **Informal Resolution (30 Days).** Before starting formal proceedings, each party agrees to try in good faith to resolve any dispute by sending a written notice to the other party at legal@parsonos.com or 131 Continental Dr, Suite 305, Newark, Delaware 19713.
+The parties will discuss the dispute for 30 days after receipt of the notice.
+If it is not resolved within that period, either party may proceed as set out below.

+(c) **Small Claims and Injunctive Relief.** Either party may bring an individual action in small claims court if permitted by that court’s rules.
+Either party may seek temporary or injunctive relief in a court of competent jurisdiction to protect intellectual property or confidential information.

-(c) Arbitration Agreement (United States only).
-If you reside or are established in the United States, any dispute that cannot be resolved informally shall be resolved by binding arbitration administered by the American Arbitration Association (AAA) under its Consumer Arbitration Rules.
-The arbitration shall take place by video conference or, if requested, in New Castle County, Delaware.
+(d) **Binding Arbitration (United States).** If you reside or are established in the United States, any dispute not resolved under subsection (b) will be resolved by binding arbitration administered by the American Arbitration Association (“AAA”) under its Consumer Arbitration Rules then in effect.
+The arbitration will be conducted by a single, neutral arbitrator.
+The default hearing format is video conference; at either party’s request, an in-person hearing will occur in New Castle County, Delaware.
 Judgment on the award may be entered in any court having jurisdiction.

+(e) **Individual Actions Only.** Arbitration will proceed on an individual basis only.
+Class, collective, consolidated, private attorney general, and representative actions are not permitted.
+The arbitrator may award relief only to the extent necessary to resolve your individual claim(s).

-- Each party bears its own attorneys’ fees and costs, except where applicable law provides otherwise.
+(f) **Fees and Costs.** The AAA rules govern filing, administrative, and arbitrator fees.
+Each party bears its own attorneys’ fees and costs unless applicable law provides otherwise or the arbitrator determines a claim was frivolous or brought for an improper purpose.
-- Arbitration shall be conducted on an individual basis only; no class, collective, or representative actions are permitted.
-- Either party may seek temporary or injunctive relief in a court of competent jurisdiction to protect intellectual-property or confidential-information rights.

-(d) Opt-Out Right.
-You may opt out of this arbitration clause by sending written notice within 30 days of accepting these Terms to legal@parsonos.com stating that you do not agree to arbitration.
-If you opt out, or if arbitration is found unenforceable, you agree that exclusive jurisdiction and venue shall be the state and federal courts of New Castle County, Delaware, USA.

-(e) EU and Other Jurisdictions.
-If you are located in the European Union, EEA, United Kingdom, or another jurisdiction where mandatory consumer-protection law prohibits binding arbitration or class-action waivers, this Section 10.2 does not apply.
-In such cases, disputes shall be brought before the competent courts of your habitual residence.
+(g) **Non-U.S. Mandatory Law.** If you are located in a jurisdiction where binding consumer arbitration or class-action waivers are not enforceable, this Section 10.2 does not apply to the extent of such non-enforceability.
+In that case, disputes shall be brought before the competent courts of your habitual residence, or, if permitted, exclusively in the state or federal courts of New Castle County, Delaware, USA.

-(f) Survival.
-This Section 10.2 survives termination of your account or of these Terms.
+(h) **Opt-Out Right (30 Days).** You may opt out of arbitration by sending written notice to legal@parsonos.com within 30 days after first accepting these Terms.
+Your notice must state your name, email associated with your account, and that you are opting out of arbitration.
+If you opt out, subsection (e) (Individual Actions Only) still applies to court proceedings to the fullest extent allowed.

+(i) **Confidentiality.** The parties will keep arbitration proceedings and awards confidential to the extent permitted by law, except as needed to enforce an award or as required by legal or regulatory process.

+(j) **Severability and Survival.** If any part of this Section 10.2 is found unenforceable, the remainder will remain in effect, except that if the waiver in subsection (e) is found unenforceable as to a particular claim or request for relief, that claim or request will proceed in court and the remaining claims will be arbitrated.
+This Section 10.2 survives termination of your account or these Terms.

 **10.3 Export.** The Site may be subject to U.S. export control laws and may be subject to export or import regulations in other countries.
 You agree not to export, reexport, or transfer, directly or indirectly, any U.S. technical data acquired from Company, or any products utilizing such data, in violation of the United States export laws or regulations.